codatio/codat-docs/docs/using-the-api/modified-dates.md

 :::info Recap
 You've learned:
-- How dates are used to keen company data up to date
+- How dates are used to keep company data up to date
 - The difference between `modifiedDate` and `sourceModifiedDate`
 :::